The Pen Bay Creative Learning Center serves employee families throughout Pen Bay Medical Center and local MaineHealth facilities.

 We monitor children’s development and meet with families regularly to discuss their child’s progress.
 Because we recognize that each child develops and learns at his/her own pace, and we assess each child’s development individually.

 The Center’s greatest asset is our experienced and dedicated staff, many of whom have been with the Center since we opened in 1990.
-All of our teachers hold either a Child Development Associate (CDA) credential or a post-secondary degree.
+Many of our teachers hold either a Child Development Associate (CDA) credential or a post-secondary degree.
 All staff also complete in-service training annually on topics pertaining to early childhood care and education.
 We believe our longevity, experience and ability to work well together enhance the quality of our program.

 How long has the program been in business?